AgoraIO-Solutions/pstn-doc/README.md

 This API allows you to give your users a pin that will not expire.

 ## End Call <a name="endcall"></a>
-With the callid returned by the outbound call API, you can terminate an outbound call.
+Use the callid returned by the outbound call API to terminate an outbound call.

 - **URL**: `https://sipcm.agora.io/v1/api/pstn`
 - **Method**: `POST`